 There are many different kinds of anxiety disorders, and each person’s experience is different, so our work would focus on your experience and situation.
-We would build on your strengths, self-awareness, and prior knowledge of what works and what doesn’t work.
+We build on your strengths, self-awareness, and prior knowledge of what works and what doesn’t work.

 Most people who come for help with their anxiety notice a distinct difference within a few sessions.
 I can help you:

 - develop practical and effective grounding skills so you feel more settled